rguest20/MS4-1/README.md

 - LO5	Document the development process through a git based version control system and deploy the full application to a cloud hosting platform.

 **What this means**
-- Build a web application that is powering a non-relational database.
+- Build a web application that is powered with a relational database
 - Ensure UX design is considered throughout, producing a site that is functional and easily navigable
 - Create a website using the principles of MVCs using Python as a back end language.
 - Deploy correctly and without error to the Heroku platform